-For citizens and commuters from neighboring suburbs, the new roundabouts planned for Indianapolis will result in numerous benefits, including increased safety, reduced traffic flow and fewer environmental impacts.
-Roundabouts also cost less to maintain than traditional intersections and result in lower long-term costs for the City and its taxpayers.
+For citizens and commuters from neighboring suburbs, roundabouts result in numerous benefits, including increased safety, reduced traffic flow and fewer environmental impacts.
+Roundabouts cost less to maintain than traditional intersections and result in lower long-term costs for the City and its taxpayers.

 The circular design of roundabouts helps to reduce right-angle, left-turn and high-speed, head-on collisions that are common at four-way and two-way intersections.
-As vehicles approach roundabouts, motorists must reduce their speed, so serious and minor accidents occur less often.
+As vehicles approach roundabouts, motorists must reduce their speed so that serious and minor accidents occur less frequently.

 For pedestrians, sidewalks along the perimeter of the roadway and shorter crossing distances also increase safety.

-Because there are fewer traffic delays, motorists spend less time idling at roundabouts, so fuel consumption, air pollution and noise pollution from vehicles starting and stopping all can be reduced.
-Vehicle emissions such as carbon monoxide and nitrous oxide emissions can be significantly minimized, thanks to smoother traffic flow through roundabouts, and air quality in Indianapolis, ultimately, will improve.
+Because there are fewer traffic delays, motorists spend less time idling at roundabouts, so fuel consumption, air pollution and noise pollution from vehicles starting and stopping can all be reduced.
+Vehicle emissions such as carbon monoxide and nitrous oxide emissions can be significantly minimized, thanks to smoother traffic flow through roundabouts and air quality in Indianapolis will improve.
 Eliminating traffic signals also reduces energy consumption by the City.

 The following organizations offer more information on the benefits of roundabouts: